When in Sicily, you can't fail to come across Sicilian arancini. They can be found in cafes, street kitchens, and markets.

 Like many other fried delicacies, arancini might have come to Sicily with the Arabs.
 That would be around the 900s.

 The story goes that the Arabs rolled saffron-flavored rice into balls.
 They then added meat sauce to it.
-And because the shape and color resembled a small orange, the locals gave it a name meaning just that: arancino.
+Because the shape and color resembled a small orange, the locals gave it a name that meant just that: arancino.
 (Plural: 'arancini'.)

 In the 1100s, arancini became a popular food for travel.
 They were easy to carry.
 In Palermo, in the 1700s, arancini also became a food of choice for the feast of Santa Lucia.

-However, the first documented evidence of arancino comes only from the 19th century.
-According to it, arancini contained then ricotta, sugar, spices, and milk.
-So they were more like sweets at that time.
+However, the first documented evidence of arancino dates only to the 19th century.
+According to this, arancini contained ricotta, sugar, spices, and milk, which were more like sweets then.

 Traditionally, there are two types of arancini: round and cone-shaped.
 The round ones have ragu (tomato sauce with meat), mozzarella, and peas.
 The cone-shaped ones contain mozzarella, ham, and grated cheese.

-The cone-shaped arancini are common in eastern Sicily.
+Cone-shaped arancini are common in eastern Sicily.
 Some say the shape comes from the volcano Etna.
-Perhaps so.

-Some arancini have swordfish, prawns, or spicy sausages in them.
-Even chocolate!
+Some arancini contain swordfish, prawns, spicy sausages, or even chocolate!
 Spinach is also a frequently used ingredient.
 Vegetarian versions are also available.

-Whatever the type of arancino, the surface is coated with breadcrumbs and then fried.
-It gives it a delicious crunch.
+Whatever the type of arancino, its surface is coated with breadcrumbs and then fried, giving it a delicious crunch.

 Arborio rice, also used in risottos, is used to make arancino.
 This type of rice holds the ball together better than traditional rice.
 Or you can use some other similar type of rice.